**CORONAVIRUS: IMPORTANT ADVICE ON REPORTING PUBLIC FINDS, INCLUDING POTENTIAL TREASURE, DURING THE LOCKDOWN PERIOD**

 Under the Treasure Act 1996, it is a legal obligation for the finder to report potential Treasure.
-For all new finds of potential Treasure, finders must notify their local Finds Liaison Officer and/or the British Museum treasure team (in England) by email (email@example.com), with photographs of the object and full details of the findspot, finders’ and landowners’ details, and await further instruction.
+For all new finds of potential Treasure, finders must notify their local Finds Liaison Officer and/or the British Museum treasure team (in England) by email ([email protected]), with photographs of the object and full details of the findspot, finder and landowner details, and await further instruction.
 The necessary precautions mean there may be delays in the Treasure process.
 We thank finders, landowners, occupiers and everyone involved in the process for their understanding, patience and cooperation during this time.

 Portable Antiquities Scheme staff will no longer meet finders in person or undertake outreach work until further notice.
 Most Portable Antiquities Scheme staff, including Finds Liaison Officers, will remain contactable by email, so, therefore, can advise on the recording of finds (such as self-recording).
 We ask that you temporarily retain your non-Treasure finds for full recording at a later date.
 Please ensure that you keep detailed records of the findspot in accordance with the Code of Practice for Responsible Metal-Detecting in England and Wales.

 Finders in Wales and Northern Ireland should contact the relevant authorities for advice.